 - Now let the mixture stand for 30 minutes.

-- Place on baking sheets lined with parchment paper or foil.
-Parchment is best.
+- Place on baking sheets lined with parchment paper.
 Do not crowd the meatballs.

 - Cool thoroughly before freezing.